-So, going back to the question whether or not we can trust our intuition: we should proceed as follows.
-First, we have to ask ourselves what the origin of our intuition is: is it an acquired intuition as a result of a learning process or an innate intuition?
-If it is an innate intuition, we have to ask ourselves whether the domain in which we apply the intuition is a domain where our intuitions are generally reliable.
-Is it an 'ecologically valid' domain or a domain to which these intuitions are not attuned?
-In the latter case, an alarm bell should go off warning us that following our intuition is not advisable.
+Circling back to the question if we can or cannot trust our intuition. we should proceed as follows.
+First, we must ask ourselves where our intuition originates: Is it an insight acquired as a result of a learning process, or an innate instinct?
+If it is an innate instinct, we muustask ourselves whether the context in which we apply the intuition is a context in which our intuitions are generally reliable.
+Is it an 'ecologically valid' domain, or a domain to which these intuitions are not attuned?
+In the latter case, an alarm bell should go off, warning us that following our intuition is not advisable.

 Emotions

 So much for the 'manual' for dealing with intuitions.
-Irrationality, however, does not only come from automatic and unconscious thinking processes.
-Another infamous source of irrationality are our emotions.
-Our thinking, as discussed in chapter 3, is not (always) isolated from our feelings.
-Emotions do not only play an important role in the selection of beliefs we take on board through our ingroup-outgroup bias, but also in the selection of beliefs that we refuse to throw overboard.
-We often develop emotional ties with our beliefs.
-This is obviously the case with religious beliefs but also, for example, with our political or moral points of view and more generally with opinions that we have publicly defended in the past.
+Irrationality, after all, does not only emerge from automatic and unconscious thinking processes.
+Another infamous source of irrationality is our emotions.
+Our thinking, as discussed in chapter 3, cannot (always) be separated or distinguished from our feelings.
+Emotionsnot only play an important role in the selection of beliefs we take on via our ingroup-outgroup bias, but also in the selection of beliefs that we refuse to abandon.
+We often develop emotional ties to our beliefs.
+This is evidently the case with religious beliefs, but also, for example, with our political or moral points of view, and more generally with opinions that we have publicly defended before .

 Irrational forms of ‘cognitive dissonance reduction’

-When we are presented with strong counterevidence to our beliefs (strong enough to get through the filter of the confirmation bias) a form of 'cognitive dissonance' occurs.
-Our beliefs are not consistent with the information that comes from reality.
-We usually find that unpleasant.
-We prefer to see ourselves as rational beings (beings that represent the world accurately).
-As critical thinkers we should of course eliminate the dissonance by discarding our beliefs or at least adjusting them, but as emotional beings we often refuse to do so.
-Instead, we engage in a different kind of dissonance reduction.
-An irrational kind.
-We don’t adapt our beliefs to the outside world, but our perception of the outside world to our beliefs.
+When we are presented with strong counterevidence for our beliefs (strong enough push through the confirmation bias), a form of 'cognitive dissonance' takes hold.
+Our beliefs are not consistent with the information that derives from reality.
+We usually find thisunpleasant, becausewe prefer to see ourselves as rational beings who represent the world accurately.
+As critical thinkers, we should certainly phase out this dissonance by discarding our beliefs, or at least by adjusting them, even though, being the emotional animals that we are, we often refuse to do so.
+Instead, we frequently engage in a different, more irrational kind of dissonance reduction We do not conform our beliefs to the outside world, but instead conversely. adaptour perception of the outside world to our beliefs.
 In other words, because we cherish these beliefs so much, we keep them on board and reduce dissonance by adapting the interpretation of the facts.

-A striking example of this comes (again) from the wonderous world of the sects.
-A sectarian group in the US believed that there would be a flood that would destroy the whole world in the morning of December 21st, 1954.
-The members of the sect believed that they would be saved just before the flood by aliens coming to their rescue in a flying saucer from the planet Clarion.
-Leon Festinger (1954), a psychologist, went over to see what would happen when beliefs in which people are strongly emotionally invested were unmistakably refuted.
+A striking exemplification of this tendency can be found amongst f sects.
+A sectarian group in the U.S. believed that there would be a flood that would destroy the whole world on the morning of December 21st, 1954.
+Members of the sect believed that they would be saved right before the flood by aliens coming to their rescue in a flying saucer from the planet Clarion.
+Leon Festinger (1954), a psychologist, visited the sect to see what happens when beliefs in which people are strongly, emotionally invested are definitively disproven.
 He observed the sect members standing atop of a hill in California on that faithful morning, ready to board the flying saucer.
 As you can imagine, nothing happened.
 No flying saucer and no flood.
 What would they do?